 Step One: Put your ground pork in a large mix bowl and season it well with salt and freshly ground pepper.
 Then roll them into meatballs.
 I like to do small 1.5 to 2 inch sized meatballs to get a nice smokey flavor.
 I will put them on a skewer for easy handling.
 One and a half pounds of meat will make about 16 meatballs of that size.
 But you can do any size you want depending on how you are planning on serving.
 I served these like little kabobs of yumminess.

 Step Two: Preheat your smoker.
-If you want to get a little grill line action, preheat to at least 250°F for 20 minutes before putting your meatball skewers in the smoker.
+If you want to get a little grill line action, preheat to at least 250degrees F for 20 minutes before putting your meatball skewers in the smoker.
 Maintain a temperature of 250°F and smoke for about 75 minutes.
+Monitoring the internal temp is key to perfectly smoked meatballs.
 They are done when the internal temperature reaches 150°F.

 Expert Tip: For this smoke, I used a mix of wood.
 I used hickory, apple, and oak wood chip blend.
-Feel free to use your favorite wood or cook on your pellet grill.
+Feel free to use your favorite wood or cook on your Traeger grill.

 Step Three: Remove from smoker, let rest for 5 minutes before serving.
 If you are looking for easy serving, leave them on the skewer.
 If you want to kick up the presentation you can plate on the skewers or remove them from the skewer and add them to your presentation.
 Hit them with a sauce or some fresh herbs and watch your guests become all smiles as they bite into your smoked meatballs.